 All covered property owners are required to report energy and water use data through the free EPA ENERGY STAR Portfolio Manager.
-To help you through this process, follow the How-to-Guide and walk step-by-step through the process of setting up an account for your property and adding utility meters.
+To help you through this process, follow the How-to-Guide for step-by-step instructions, from setting up an account for your property to adding utility meters and reporting.

 2. Gather all energy and water use data for the covered property.

 If you are unsure how to access your energy and water data online, see How-to-Guides at the bottom of this page with step-by-step instructions on how to pull your data using your utilities’ online tools.

 a) Electricity - Collect monthly electricity usage from your Central Maine Power account.

 b) Heat - For the appropriate heat source on your property, gather usage from each billing period from the supplier.

 c) Water - The Portland Water District provides monthly water use and billing information through MyOnlineBilling.
 Property owners can create an account and download water data by following a 4-step prompt.
 To get started, be sure to have your account number present.